aphdinh/Customer-Segmentation/README.md

 ### Project Motivation<a name="Motivation"></a>

 Customer segmentation is the process of dividing customers into subgroups based on their shopping behaviours and other attributes.
-In this assignment, given monthly transaction history for 30 customers across 12 products Jan 2017 to Oct 2020 of a business, the goal is to segment the customers into groups to gather insights based on their transaction behaviour using standard approaches: EDA, feature engineering, model selection & validation.
+In this assignment, given monthly transaction history for 30 customers across 12 products from Jan 2017 to Oct 2020 of a business, the goal is to segment the customers into groups to gather insights based on their transaction behaviour using standard approaches: EDA, feature engineering, model selection & validation.